Am I required to have my COVID Vaccination in order to live in housing?

 Q: I need to submit my immunizations to the College so that I can submit my housing application packet.
 How do I do that?

-Housing applicants must submit proof of two measles, mumps, rubella (MMR) and COVID-19 vaccinations, as well as a current diphtheria/tetanus shot (one within the past 10 years) to the Advising Office prior to submitting a Housing Application Packet.
+Housing applicants must submit proof of two measles, mumps, and rubella (MMR) vaccinations, as well as a current diphtheria/tetanus shot (one within the past 10 years) to the Advising Office prior to submitting a Housing Application Packet.
 Immunization forms must be signed by a licensed health care provider.
 Find more information on our Immunizations webpage – or learn more through the student portal.

 Forms and other official proof of immunizations can be faxed to the SMCC Advising Office at 207-741-5760 – or submitted to the Advising Office secure online dropbox.
 If you have questions regarding immunization processing, please contact Diane Scott in the SMCC Advising Office at 207-741-5734.